 Have you ever wondered the name of the quirky actress who plays the iconic AT&T commercial girl?

-Well, the name of the actress behind the AT&T commercial girl is Milana Vayntrub.
+Well, the name of the actress behind the AT&T commercial lady is Milana Vayntrub.

 Who Is Milana Vayntrub?

 The actress, who goes by the name Lily Adams in the telecommunications company’s popular commercials, was born in Uzbekistan and immigrated to West Hollywood with her parents when she was two and a half years old.

 Vayntrub started acting in Barbie commercials when she was just five years old.

 She then studied improv comedy at the Upright Citizens Brigade Theatre in New York City and starred in multiple CollegeHumor videos.